Masahiro Nakai: Acting

 In 1988, he made his acting debut in a television series, Abunai Shonen III, along with his band members.
 After several supporting roles, in 1995, he landed his first major role in a drama television series, Aji Ichimonme.
 Following its success, he established himself as a leading man, starring in many high-rated television series such as, Densetsu no Kyoushi (2000), Shiroi Kage (2001), Suna no Utsuwa (2004), and Ataru (2012).
 In 2008, he starred in a blockbuster film, Watashi wa Kai ni Naritai (2008).
+He was also known for his acting skills, having won numerous acting awards since his first acting award for Ajiichimonme.